Free Structural Pre-Check Tool

 The permanent gravitational load imposed on a roof structure by the combined weight of solar panels, mounting rails, clamps, and fixings per unit area of the array footprint.

 PV array dead load is typically expressed in kN/m² or kg/m².
-Modern crystalline silicon modules weigh approximately 10 to 13 kg per panel, and the mounting system adds a further 2 to 5 kg/m² depending on configuration.
-Combined, a typical rooftop array adds 15 to 20 kg/m² of permanent dead load to the roof structure.
+Modern crystalline silicon modules contribute roughly 11 to 13 kg/m² of self-weight, with a single commercial panel weighing around 25 kg, and the mounting rails, clamps and fixings add a further few kg/m².
+Combined, a typical rail-mounted array adds 15 to 25 kg/m² of permanent dead load over the array footprint.
+For the full verified figures, see solar panel roof load in kg/m².

-For ballasted systems on flat roofs, total dead load including ballast can reach 40 to 60 kg/m² in perimeter zones.
+For ballasted systems on flat roofs, total dead load including ballast is typically 30 to 60 kg/m² over the array footprint, rising further at higher tilt or greater exposure where more ballast is needed to resist wind uplift.
 Structural engineers convert these values to kN/m² for use in Eurocode load combinations.
 The PV dead load is applied as a uniformly distributed load over the array footprint for assessment of purlin bending, shear, and deflection under Eurocode 3.

 Related Terms